luno/moonbeam/docs/spec.md

 The client should broadcast the closure transaction too.

 The receiver must not accept any further payments after sharing the closure transaction with the sender.
-Otherwise the sender could publish the transaction.
+Otherwise the sender could publish the older transaction.

 The channel status is now CLOSING.
 Once the closure transaction is confirmed, the channel status becomes CLOSED.